-- 1. Members shall ensure any control line models are restrained in a start up area prior to tuning or other powered maintenance. - 2.
-Prior to operating a tethered model, the operator shall ensure all other members/crew/spectators are aware of the flying area/control-line circle dimensions, either verbally or with surface markings. - 3.
-Members shall not use the control line circle if any RPAS activities are occurring.
+1. Members shall not use the control line circle if any RPAS activities are occurring, without permission of the pilots present.
 Conversely, RPAS pilots shall not start or make flight ready any RPAS until the control line circle has finished their current flight.
 Any disagreements shall be referred to the most senior site member, but in any event RPAS have priority for field use.